OnkelTem/osmcarto-docker/README.md

   * start: `dobi kosmtik-start`
   * stop: `dobi kosmtik-stop`
 * Tiles server
-  * start: `dobi tiles-stop`
+  * start: `dobi tiles-start`
   * stop: `dobi tiles-stop`

 ## Volumes

 Docker Volumes are pieces of data which are mounted into containers as directories.
 They are used to make data persistent i.e. to not get it disappeared across container runs.
-Usually they're used either for big or variable data like databases, cache, other resources etc so that one can manage them independently.
+Usually they're used either for big or variable data like databases, caches and etc, so that one can manage them independently.

 This project uses the next volumes: